Scouting and Guiding in mainland China: British and international Scouting in Shanghai

-British Scouting in other parts of Mainland China
+British Scouting in other parts of mainland China

 In 1930 there were British Boy Scout Troops not only in Shanghai, but also in Tientsin.

-Russian Scouting in Mainland China 1922–1947
+Russian Scouting in mainland China 1922–1947

 Russian Scouts fleeing Bolshevism followed White Russian émigrés from 1917 to 1922 through Vladivostok to the east into Manchuria and south into central China, where very large groups of Russian Scouts came into being in cities such as Harbin, Tientsin and Shanghai.

-American Scouting in other parts of Mainland China
+American Scouting in other parts of mainland China

 There were also several American Scout Troops in China during the 1920s i.e. in Beijing.

 Recent developments

-Since the transfer of the sovereignty of Hong Kong to PRC in 1997, The Scout Association of Hong Kong (SAHK) has been actively organising exchange programmes in mainland China.
+Since the transfer of sovereignty over Hong Kong to PRC in 1997, the Scout Association of Hong Kong (SAHK) has been actively organising exchange programmes in mainland China.
 In 2004, the SAHK, the Shenzhen Youth Federation and the Working Committee of Young Pioneers in Shenzhen organized the first joint camp with 490 Hong Kong and 360 Shenzhen participants.
 The SAHK held five regional camps in mainland China in 2005: in Xinjiang, Gansu, Qinghai, Jilin and Inner Mongolia.
 All mainland China activities of the SAHK are coordinated via its "International and Liaison Branch".

 The Hong Kong Girl Guides Association has also established partnerships with youth and women organizations in mainland China.

 A first local Scout organization emerged in the Tianjin municipality in 1997 mainly aimed at disadvantaged children.
 It was still active in January 2004 with 40 local groups and more than 4,000 members of both genders, but its actual current status is unknown.

 An attempt to start a nationwide Scouting organization in Wuhan was curtailed by the government in mid-2004.
 The website of the incipient organization continues to exist as an active community of people interested in the subject, but the organization has not been restarted.

 Also in mid-2004, the Scout Club of Hainan was started in Hainan province.
 It borrows heavily from international Scouting in terms of its emblem, ideals, uniforms, and activities, and has organized frequent outdoor camps since its founding.
 It is not aligned to an international Scouting movement.